Mahmoud-Saadeh/401-data-structures-and-algorithms/challenges/trees/Trees.md

 1. in [Binary Search Tree](src/main/java/BinarySearchTree.java) I extended the Binary Tree class and added 2 methods:
   - add => input integer: to add a new node to the tree and if the number was larger than the root go to the right and if smaller go to the left
   - contain => input integer: search the tree if the value exists and return true if it does or false if it doesn't
+1. [K-Ary Tree](src/main/java/kAryTree/KAryTree.java) I have one method
+  - treeFizzBuzz:
+    - replace If the value is divisible by 3, replace the value with “Fizz”
+    - replace If the value is divisible by 5, replace the value with “Buzz”
+    - replace If the value is divisible by 3 and 5, replace the value with “FizzBuzz”

 ## Solution